 Question 7: Are there rules of the Department that unnecessarily obstruct, delay, curtail, or otherwise impose significant costs on the siting, permitting, production, utilization, transmission, or delivery of energy resources?

-This question is beyond the scope of the Utility Coalition’s comments.
+No comment.

 Question 8: Does DOE currently collect information that it does not need or use effectively?

-The CA IOUs strongly support DOE’s extensive efforts to collect information and work with stakeholders, such as trade organization and others, in support of establishing and updating efficiency regulations.
-DOE’s efforts to collect and effectively use the information ensures rulemakings are data-driven processes.
+The CA IOUs strongly support DOE’s extensive efforts to collect information and work with stakeholders, such as trade organizations and others, in support of establishing and updating efficiency regulations.
+We support an increase in data collection efforts to expand public knowledge of appliance shipment information due to the gaps in the data provided by manufacturers and their associations.
+DOE’s efforts to collect and effectively use the information ensure rulemakings are data-driven processes.
 In terms of compliance and enforcement, the information DOE collects ensures the proper implementation of the efficiency regulations promulgated by DOE and the realization of the massive associated consumer benefits previous cited in response to Question 3.

-DOE should be more transparent about its own planned data collection activities in support of future standards and test procedures rulemakings.
-If stakeholders had a better understanding of DOE’s future plans for data collection for rulemakings, they would be better able to effectively contribute to the process, while simultaneously strengthening DOE’s analyses and reducing DOE’s regulatory costs.
+In order to make this collection process more seamless and robust, DOE should provide more advance notice about its own planned data collection activities in support of future standards and test procedures rulemakings.
+If DOE’s stakeholders, both manufacturers and non-manufacturers, had a better understanding of DOE’s future plans for data collection for rulemakings, they would be better able to effectively contribute to the process, while simultaneously strengthening DOE’s analyses and reducing DOE’s regulatory costs.
 Examples of product data that could be provided to DOE by stakeholders include: energy performance data; market shipment data; testing data on product prototypes; data on retail, installation, and maintenance costs; and energy consumption data of installed equipment.

 Question 9: Are there regulations, reporting requirements, or regulatory processes that are unnecessarily complicated or could be streamlined to achieve statutory obligations in more efficient ways?

-DOE should consider staging test procedure and standard rulemaking updates for a given product category so that the test procedure regulations are completed and implemented before the standards rulemaking.
+DOE should consider staging test procedure and standard rulemaking updates for a given product category so that the test procedure regulations are completed before the standards rulemaking.
 Staging the rulemakings in this way would be sensible to ensure standards regulations are based on updated metrics and data from a new or modified test procedure.

-DOE should work closely with other agencies such as the EPA, the California Energy Commission (CEC), and the European Commission, to share, where feasible, reported product data.
+DOE should work closely with other agencies, such as the EPA, the California Energy Commission (CEC), and the European Commission, to share, where feasible, reported product data.
 Agency collaboration could reduce duplicative reporting burden for manufacturers.
 Each of the agencies noted manages public-facing product databases displaying information on product efficiency, among other attributes.
-Given the overlap of reported data required by these agencies, a standardized test template and single product submission to one entity, such as the CEC’s Modernized Appliance Efficiency Database System (MAEDBS), that would be shared with other applicable databases would significantly reduce costs for manufacturers.
+Given the overlap of reported data required by these agencies, a standardized test template and single product submission to one entity, such as the CEC’s Modernized Appliance Efficiency Database System (MAEDBS), that would be shared with other applicable databases could reduce costs for manufacturers.

 DOE should also consider updating its current compliance certification database to allow stakeholders to more easily search for information on complying products and access test reports.
 Since utility incentive programs, aimed at increasing adoption of efficient products, establish program requirements based on certified product data, having better access to DOE’s database could potentially reduce additional manufacturer reporting burden for products eligible for incentive programs.